ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 # MI5 Stage 1

 - Category: Reverse
-- Author: letitia
+- Author: Letitia Li, Axelle Apvrille
 - Points: 458
 - Solves: 8

 # Description

 As you know, Pico le Croco is a crocodile, thus a carnivorous animal, feeding mostly on vertebrates such as fish, reptiles, birds and mammals.
-He'd very much like to eat the bird in this PDF...
+He'd very much like to eat the bird in this PDF... if he can get past all its lies.

 Help him, and get a flag.